mcvm-launcher/mcvm/docs/modpacks.md

 ## Installing From a File

 Any modpack formats that are installed also add an instance transfer format that lets you import a modpack from a file.
 Keep in mind that the modpack will be imported as-is, and cannot be updated.
+See [Importing and Exporting](instance_transfer.md)